 Yes, that’s one of the jackets featured in this review.
-I will show you both affordable and more expensive option, so that there is something for everyone’s budget!
+I will show you both affordable and more expensive options so that there is something for everyone’s budget!

 The Outdoor Master jacket is a great affordable option.
-The jacket is actually less than a $100, which is a great deal even for a single jacket!
-It’s made up from two layers – the outer shell is waterproof and breathable, while the inner shell meant to keep you warm with plush lining.
+The jacket is actually less than $100, which is a great deal even for a single jacket!
+It’s made up of two layers – the outer shell is waterproof and breathable, while the inner shell is meant to keep you warm with plush lining.